neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/use-validation-templates.md

 Validation in ``datashuttle`` is by default restricted to the NeuroBlueprint specification.
-Any subject or session names that are not formatted correctly (e.g. not starting with "sub-" or "ses-" will be flagged.
+Any subject or session names that are not formatted correctly (e.g. not starting with "sub-" or "ses-" will be flagged).

 However, it is also possible to add custom templates to validate against by defining template names using 'regular expressions'.